cockroachdb/docs/_includes/v22.2/metric-names-serverless.md

-`range.snapshots.recv-total-in-progress` | Number of empty and non-empty snapshots in progress on a receiver store `range.snapshots.send-in-progress` | Number of non-empty snapshots in progress on a sender store `range.snapshots.send-queue` | Number of queued non-empty snapshots on a sender store `range.snapshots.send-total-in-progress` | Number of empty and non-empty in-progress snapshots on a sender store
-`range.splits` | Number of range splits
-`ranges.overreplicated` | Number of ranges with more live replicas than the replication target `ranges.unavailable` | Number of ranges with fewer live replicas than needed for quorum
+`range.snapshots.recv-total-in-progress` | Number of empty and non-empty snapshots in progress on a receiver store `range.snapshots.send-in-progress` | Number of non-empty snapshots in progress on a sender store `range.snapshots.send-queue` | Number of queued non-empty snapshots on a sender store `range.snapshots.send-total-in-progress` | Number of empty and non-empty in-progress on a sender store `range.splits` | Number of range splits `ranges.overreplicated` | Number of ranges with more live replicas than the replication target `ranges.unavailable` | Number of ranges with fewer live replicas than needed for quorum